 We have just returned home from a very busy trip to New York!
 One of the highlights of our entire trip was our visit to the newly renovated Cooper Hewitt Smithsonian Design Museum.

 A friend from the NY NOW trade fair recommended we go and see the Provocations: The Architecture and Design of Heatherwick Studio exhibition.
 Saying that it was one of the most incredible exhibitions she’d seen in a long time.
 We were eager to see if it lived up to the reputation… and boy did it!
 As Iris described,

 “My jaw dropped as soon as I walked into the space… I couldn’t stop saying ‘oh my god’ at every design I saw.
 I was literally blown away.”

-As a design studio ourselves, it is always inspiring to see how other designer imagine concepts and push expectations of contemporary design.
-Heatherwick’s work pushed the boundaries further then we thought was possible.
+As a design studio ourselves, it is always inspiring to see how other designers imagine concepts and push expectations of contemporary design.
+Heatherwick’s work pushed the boundaries further than we thought was possible.

 They also produced design concepts, which changed the everyday lives of ordinary people.
 Such as their redesign of the iconic London buses, which not only made it easier for drivers to turn sharp corners, utilise less fuel, seat more passengers and increase public safety, but they look futuristic and elegant in appearance.

 The Provocations exhibit was a truly wonderful experience and has changed the way we imagine design here at the inSync studio.